OpenNebula/docs/source/installation_and_configuration/authentication/ldap.rst

 User Management
 ===============

-Using the LDAP authentication module, the administrator doesn't need to create users with the ``oneuser`` command, as this will be done automatically.
+Enabling LDAP users auto-creation in the OpenNebula as described above eliminates the need for the administrator to create users with the ``oneuser`` command manually.

 Users can store their credentials into a file referenced by environment variable ``$ONE_AUTH`` (usually ``$HOME/.one/one_auth``) in this fashion: